jcradzwill/Create-custom-title-bar-in-Kivy/README.txt

 Please see below for an overview of each of the files uploaded to github to support this example:

-1) __init__.py - The Window Kivy Source code file that has been modified to make this custom title bar example work.
+1) __init__.py - The Window Kivy source code file that has been modified to make this custom title bar example work.
 You can find this file locally on your machine here: Python37-32\Lib\site-packages\kivy\core\window\__init__.py.
 All code changes to this file are marked with a comment tag of #NEW CODE HERE within the file.
 I have specific instructions on how to modify this file in the steps below.
 However, it would be much easier for you to simply replace YOUR existing Kivy source code file with this one.
 I would recommend backing up the existing file before replacing it with this one just to be safe.

 2) uiautomation.py - The uiautomation source code file that has been modified to make this custom title bar example work.
 After you pip install uiautomation, you can find the file locally here: Python37-32\Lib\site-packages\uiautomation\uiautomation.py.
 All code changes to this file are marked with a comment tag of #NEW CODE HERE within the file.
 I have specific instructions on how to modify this file in the steps below.
 However, it would be much easier for you to simply replace YOUR existing uiatuomation file with this one.
 I would recommend backing up the existing file before replacing it with this one just to be safe.